mdtanker/invert4geom/docs/overview.md

 Currently, this package is only intended to perform inversions using right rectangular prisms.
 Other types of volumes, such as tesseroids, are currently not implemented.
+If you have interest in these, please raise an issue in GitHub.

 Much of this software was developed as part of my Ph.D. thesis.
 For detailed description of the theory and implementation of this inversion, as well as many synthetic tests and a real-world application to modelling bathymetry, see chapter 3 and 4 of my thesis, available [here](https://doi.org/10.26686/wgtn.24408304).